-- a) Require that all manufactured homes to be placed within Zone A on a community's FHBM or FIRM shall be installed using methods and practices which minimize flood damage.
+(A) All manufactured homes to be placed within Zone A on a community's FHBM or FIRM shall be installed using methods and practices which minimize flood damage.
 For the purposes of this requirement, manufactured homes must be elevated and anchored to resist flotation, collapse, or lateral movement.
 Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces. - b) Require that manufactured homes that are placed or substantially improved within Zones A1-30, AH, and AE on the community's FIRM on sites (i) outside of a manufactured home park or subdivision, (ii) in a new manufactured home park or subdivision, (iii) in an expansion to an existing manufactured home park or subdivision, or (iv) in an existing manufactured home park or subdivision, or (iv) in an existing manufactured home park or subdivision, or (iv) in an existing manufactured home park or subdivision on which a manufactured home has incurred "substantial damage" as a result of a flood, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to or above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement. - c) Require that manufactured homes be placed or substantially improved on sites in an existing manufactured home park or subdivision with Zones A1-30, AH and AE on the community's FIRM that are not subject to the provisions of paragraph (4) of this section be elevated so that either: - 1) the lowest floor of the manufactured home is at or above the base flood elevation, or - 2) the manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 36 inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement. - 5.
-Recreational Vehicles - Require that recreational vehicles placed on sites within Zones A1-30, AH, and AE on the community's FIRM either: - a) be on the site for fewer than 180 consecutive days, - b) be fully licensed and ready for highway use, or c) meet the permit requirements of Article 4, Section C(1), and the elevation and anchoring requirements for "manufactured homes" in paragraph (4) of this section.
+This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces.

+(B) Manufactured homes to be placed or substantially improved within Zones A1-30, AH, and AE on the community's FIRM on sites (i) outside of a manufactured home park or subdivision, (ii) in a new manufactured home park or subdivision, (iii) in an expansion to an existing manufactured home park or subdivision, or (iv) in an existing manufactured home park or subdivision on which a manufactured home has incurred "substantial damage" as a result of a flood, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated to at least one foot above the base flood elevation and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.

+(C) Manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision with Zones A1-30, AH and AE on the community's FIRM that are not otherwise subject to the provisions of paragraph (4) of this section must be elevated so that either:

+i.
+The lowest floor of the manufactured home is at or above the base flood elevation; or ii.
+The manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than 36 inches in height above grade and be securely anchored to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.

+- 5. Recreational Vehicles Recreational vehicles placed on sites within Zones A1-30, AH, and AE on the community's FIRM either: - (A) Be on the site for fewer than 180 consecutive days; - (B) Be fully licensed and ready for highway use, or

+(C) Meet the permit requirements of 6-16-104(c)1 and the elevation and anchoring requirements for "manufactured homes" in paragraph (4) of this section.
 A recreational vehicle is ready for highway use if it is on its wheels or jacking system, is attached to the site only by quick disconnect type utilities and security devices, and has no permanently attached additions.

-(c) STANDARDS FOR SUBDIVISION PROPOSALS
+(c) Standards for Subdivision Proposals

-All subdivision proposals including the placement of manufactured home parks and subdivisions 1 shall be consistent with Article 1, Sections B, C, and D of this ordinance.
+1. All subdivision proposals including the placement of manufactured home parks and subdivisions shall be consistent with Section 6-16-101, parts B, C, and D of this ordinance.

-All proposals for the development of subdivisions including the placement of manufactured home 2 parks and subdivisions shall meet Development Permit requirements of Article 3, Section C; Article 4, Section C; and the provisions of Article 5 of this ordinance.
+2. All proposals for the development of subdivisions including the placement of manufactured home parks and subdivisions shall meet Development Permit requirements of Section 6-16-103, part C; Section 6-16-104, part C; and the provisions of 6-16-105 of this ordinance.

-Base flood elevation data shall be generated for subdivision proposals and other proposed 1 3. development including the placement of manufactured home parks and subdivisions which is greater than 50 lots or 5 acres, whichever is lesser, if not otherwise provided pursuant to 2 Article 3, Section B or Article 4, Section B (8) of this ordinance.
+3. Base flood elevation data shall be generated for subdivision proposals and other proposed development including the placement of manufactured home parks and subdivisions which is greater than 50 lots or 5 acres, whichever is lesser, if not otherwise provided pursuant to 6-16-103(b) or 6-16-104(b)8 of this ordinance.

-All subdivision proposals including the placement of manufactured home parks and subdivisions 3 shall have adequate drainage provided to reduce exposure to flood hazards.
+4. All subdivision proposals including the placement of manufactured home parks and subdivisions shall have adequate drainage provided to reduce exposure to flood hazards.